-Through CMS’s proposed update to the prospective payment system (PPS) for federal fiscal year 2020, SNF’s would see an increase in Medicare payments of $887 million.
+Through CMS’s proposed update to the prospective payment system (PPS) for the federal fiscal year 2020, SNF’s would see an increase in Medicare payments of $887 million.

 2020 marks the implementation of the Patient-Driven Payment Model (PDPM), which focuses on clinical conditions as opposed to the volume of care provided.